 Inside the box most of the ingredients come in plastic bags organized by recipe.
 Cold ingredients are at the bottom of the box, between freezer packs.

-In all, I cooked 5 Gobble recipes.
-The two I originally ordered, and three more that I got when I forgot to cancel my subscription in time (fortunately I had that $15 credit, so it wasn’t as expensive as it could be).
-The latter three recipes were chosen by Gobble for me, but fortunately they did a good job.
+In all, I cooked 8 Gobble recipes.
+The two I originally ordered, three more that I got when I forgot to cancel my subscription in time (fortunately I had that $15 credit, so it wasn’t as expensive as it could be) and then three more that I got with a “come back” deal.
+Three of the recipes were chosen by Gobble for me, but fortunately they did a good job.

 a forgettable dish